Altenstadt (Feldkirch)

 Altenstadt (/de/) is a district of Feldkirch, a city in the westernmost Austrian state of Vorarlberg.
 Other districts of Feldkirch are Gisingen, Levis, Nofels, Tisis and Tosters.

 Description

-In Altenstadt is the biggest and most important school of Feldkirch.

-The church was removed in the 1960s.
-Next to the church is a big abbey.

 Altenstadt railway station is an intermediate stop on the Feldkirch–Buchs railway line to Liechtenstein and Switzerland.
 The station is served irregularly by the S2 service of Vorarlberg S-Bahn.

 In the East of Altenstadt is the 751 m high hill Amberg.
 South of it is the 631 m high Ardetzenberg.